 Bring a padlock for the bear box.

-One of the most tedious parts about staying in the tents at Half Dome Village is the bear box.
+One of the most tedious parts about staying in the tents at Curry Village is the bear box.
 By the end of our trip I was so over it!
 You have to store all food, drinks and anything with the slightest whiff of fragrance in these boxes.
-(Lip balm, medication, toiletries, lotion, etc.) Even though they’re located right outside each tent, it’s a hassle to go back and forth and pry those things open.
+(Lip balm, medication, toiletries, lotion, etc.) Even though they’re located right outside each tent, it’s a hassle to go back and forth to get stuff and pry those things open.

 Pack a flashlight and a pair of flip-flops for walking Half Dome Village.

-Whether you’re just walking around your unit or need to hit the communal showers in Half Dome Village, you’ll want to have a pair of flip-flops to avoid any potential germs.
+Whether you’re just walking around your unit or need to hit the restrooms and communal showers in Half Dome Village, you’ll want to have a pair of flip-flops to avoid any potential germs.
 A flashlight is also a must.
 When those 1:30 a.m. bathroom breaks call, you’re going to be glad you have an easy pair of shoes and some extra light.

 Check in early even if you can’t get into your tent right away.